telerik/ajax-docs/controls/formdecorator/troubleshooting/decorated-gridview-is-not-bound-to-sqldatasource-with-controlparameter .md

 * Skip the following controls form decoration - GridFormDetailsViews, LoginControls, Textbox and ValidationSummary:

-	>caption **Example 4**: Skip the GridFormDetailsViews,LoginControls,Textbox and ValidationSummary controls from decoration.
+	>caption **Example 4**: Skip the GridFormDetailsViews, LoginControls, Textbox and ValidationSummary controls from decoration.

 	**ASP.NET**

 		<telerik:RadFormDecorator ID="RadFormDecorator1" runat="server" ControlsToSkip="GridFormDetailsViews,LoginControls,Textbox,ValidationSummary" />

 * Set the DataSourceID property of the DropDownList in the Page_Init event.
-This approach, however, will force the dropdownlist to rebind itself which may lead to performance issues for large data sources.
+This approach, however, will force the DropDownList to rebind itself, which may lead to performance issues for large data sources.

 	**C#**